A number of activities and measures have been implemented in our Orientation program since 2005 to foster sustainable behaviors.

 Green Orientation 2008

 During the Spring 2008, the Orientation team received a sustainability grant from the Sustainability Advisory Committee to improve communication with new students during the Orientation program regarding the value of sustainable practices at Puget Sound.
-These efforts refined, enhanced, and added to new sustainability initiatives added to the Orientation program in 2005, described below.
+These efforts refined, enhanced, and added to new sustainability initiatives added to the Orientation program in 2005.

 Eight instructors collaborated on a pilot version of Prelude that linked academic study with civic engagement.
 The day's exercises were organized around the theme of the Sense of Place and Tacoma.
 Students engaged with a variety of texts (e.g., short story, essay, research sites, and their own experiences).
 This approach engaged students with resources in the Tacoma community and extended the concept of close reading to include research sites (these included the Thea Foss Waterway, McKinley Park, and Hilltop).

-Out of the experience, we found that students were generally appreciative of the opportunity to get out into the community for part of the day, and their explorations helped demystify the city.
-Returning to campus, students shared their findings through a collaborative writing exercise and showed that, in fact, they had assimilated knowledge of Tacoma and had grasped the idea of a sense of place.
+Students experience Prelude to help demystify the city of Tacoma and increase their sense of the larger community around them.
+Returning to campus, students share their findings through a collaborative writing exercise and showed that, in fact, they had assimilated knowledge of Tacoma and had grasped the idea of a sense of place.
 They expressed a wide-range of insights into the history, challenges, and accomplishments of the city in its environmental and social relations.
-This pilot version of Prelude thus helped lay the groundwork for understanding the place of Puget Sound in the community and in a regional vision of sustainability, even as it also met other academic goals for the day.
+Prelude thus helps lay the groundwork for understanding the place of Puget Sound in the community and in a regional vision of sustainability while also meeting other academic goals during the day.

 Campus Life Skit

-The Perspectives Campus Life Skit included a small scene about being sustainable.
-The message was related to bringing back dishes, conserving energy, and supporting the efforts on campus.
+The Perspectives Campus Life Skit includes a scene about being sustainable.

 Continual Sustainable Practices in Perspectives